tmdeim-git/ag-ui/typescript-sdk/integrations/crewai/README.md

 # @ag-ui/crewai

-AG-UI integration for **CrewAI** - Sequential multi-agent workflows and collaborative agent teams.
+Implementation of the AG-UI protocol for CrewAI.

 Connects CrewAI Flows and Crews to frontend applications via the AG-UI protocol.
 Supports both TypeScript HTTP clients and Python FastAPI server integration with streaming crew execution.